miho/VMF-Tutorials/VMF-Tutorial-08/README.md

 Then the delegation class just needs one additional method that is called during instantiation: `onObjectWithCustomBehaviorInstantiated()`.
 The naming scheme is `on${ClassName}Instantiated()` where `${ClassName}` is the name of the model entity to be extended with custom behavior.
 Adding behavior during instantiation is convenient and allows to automatically register listeners to objects etc.

+## Conclusion

-Congrats, you have successfully declared an immutable model entity and used the read-only API of mutable objects.
+Congrats, you have successfully implemented custom behavior.

 If you are lazy you can get the full project [here](https://github.com/miho/VMF-Tutorials/tree/master/VMF-Tutorial-07).
 To run the code checkout the corresponding [section in the introduction tutorial](https://github.com/miho/VMF-Tutorials/blob/master/VMF-Tutorial-01/README.md#running-the-tutorial).